 A quiet time is something that needs to happen on a daily basis, because just as healthy food is essential for our physical growth so is a quiet time essential for our spiritual growth.
 Without an effective quiet time we will quite literally fail to thrive as believers!

-Here are the 10 steps to an essential quiet time
+Here are the 10 steps to an effective quiet time

 1. Just do it.
 Making the decision can be half the battle.
 Don’t wait until you “have time”, because you’ll never have time.
 You need to make time, whether that means getting up earlier or going to bed later, turning off the T.V. or adjusting your schedule in some other way.
 You need to make the decision that a quiet time is going to be an important part of your schedule…but not just an important part of your schedule, but the most important thing you do each day.
 Weekends included!